zackaira/Theme-Site-Kit/readme.txt

 Terms of Use: This is our own service built for Theme Site Kit as it is free for anyone to use within the Theme Site Kit plugin.

 == Getting Started ==
-All settings include clear, contextual hints and usage notes, and we’ll be publishing full Theme Site Kit documentation shortly.
+All Theme Site Kit settings include clear, contextual hints and usage notes, and we'll be publishing full Theme Site Kit documentation soon.

 * [Theme Site Kit's GitHub repository](https://github.com/zackaira/Theme-Site-Kit) – Includes all the uncompressed files.